-1. A personally life-threatening emergency (includes fever over 100 or being shipped off by military).
+- 1. A personally life-threatening emergency (includes fever over 100 or being shipped off by military).
 Appropriate documentation of the emergency is required in order for me to assign a grade.
 The following are not life-threatening emergencies: Your best friend's relative dies; a cold (no fever); a hangover; a trip to Bermuda; a wedding.
-Life is about making choices.
-They are not always easy choices.
-I hope no one has to make these types of choices in this class, but having to make a difficult choice is part of being an adult, it is not a sign of being mistreated.
-I give you advance notice so you can make necessary arrangements.
-There are no surprises in this class so you can plan your life from day one.
-If you are seriously sick, get a note from the MD, save pharmacy receipts if you don't have insurance or think of how else it could be independently documented in a manner your peers would approve.

-2. Business accepts as an excuse the deaths of grandparents, parents (includes step), children, spouse or person for whom you are guardian with documentation; so I'll follow the same model.
+If you are seriously sick, get a note from the MD, save pharmacy receipts if you don't have insurance or think of how else it could be independently documented in a manner your peers would approve. - 2.
+Business accepts as an excuse the deaths of grandparents, parents (includes step), children, spouse or person for whom you are guardian with documentation; so I'll follow the same model.
 I do need documentation of the death to keep faith with the other students in the class.
 Although I am very sympathetic I need a newspaper obituary and funeral home card or confirmation from an established citizen, such as the minister, giving the date and time of the funeral and the relationship to you.
 The death of non-dependent cousins, aunts, uncles, etc. are not considered acceptable excuses.
 It would be impossible for me to judge the depth of relationships/trauma across all the students for such relatives.
 If you become a primary caregiver for a dependent after the term begins, (e.g., a sibling dies and you take on their child) notify me before the week of the exam to add them to your list.
 Again, some type of documentation is important, e.g., I am a primary caregiver to an aunt and two elderly friends and am the only relative of a sister.
 Those are the people for whom I would have to take emergency leave.
 Once upon a time in small communities everyone knew everyone else and could judge the impact of a loss.
 Today I have students all over the country and thus need separate confirmation to be at peace with the other students.
-I regret the inconvenience for those truly experiencing such a loss, but I've heard students boasting about using a fake death as an excuse and I've become cautious to fulfill my obligation to other students to provide as level a playing field as possible.

-3. The university may approve certain types of absences campus-wide, such as severe weather events.
+I regret the inconvenience for those truly experiencing such a loss, but I've heard students boasting about using a fake death as an excuse and I've become cautious to fulfill my obligation to other students to provide as level a playing field as possible. - 3.
+The university may approve certain types of absences campus-wide, such as severe weather events.